Pokémon Go Legendary Pokémon have been hotly anticipated for some time, and are finally here.

-- Once you have captured the Legendary, you cannot use it to defend Gyms - but they can of course attack them (in fact, Articuno makes a great counter to Lugia, for example).
+- Once you have captured the Legendary, you cannot use it to defend Gyms - but they can of course attack with them in subsequent Raids.

 - The Buddy Distance for Legendaries is 20km per one Candy - so we'd recommend using Rare Candy rewards from Raid battles as a way to easily power them up.